csapoadam/adamsfusions/docs/_posts/2022-08-30-freemonads.markdown

 const maybeExample2 = Just(4)
   .flatMap(input => Just(2*input.x))
   .flatMap(input => Nothing())
-  .flatMap(input => Just(input + 1))
+  .flatMap(input => Just(input.x + 1))
 console.log(`result of maybeExample2 is: ${runMaybe(maybeExample2)}\n`) // nothing()
 {% endhighlight %}

+Note that in the second case, the fact that the penultimate computation returned a Nothing was handled seamlessly by our *runMaybe()* function.

 ## Re-interpreting abstract syntax trees using the free monad

 As we've seen in the previous example, in principle it's possible to implement any kind of monad using the free monad, by reifying the monad as a set of data structures and piggybacking the data structures on the data field of a Suspend object.
-By now we understand that when doing this, a special runner function is also needed to make sure that the reified data structures are properly processed when the operations (i.e., mapping and flatmapping of functions) within the Suspend object are carried out on them.
+By now we understand that when doing this, a special runner function is also needed to make sure that the reified data structures are recursively (and in each iteration, suitably!) processed when the operations (i.e., mapping and flatmapping of functions) return a new Free monad.
 By necessity this runner function will be unique to the piggybacked monad since the number of parameters and their semantics in the reified monad will vary.

 As a variation on this pattern, prior to actually running the operations in the Suspend object(s), we could also transform the data contained in them into something else.
 This is useful when this data represents operations that can be carried out as opposed to just data (as in the Just(x) and Nothing() case), assuming that we want to interpret the semantics of those operations on the fly.